slhubler/RepData_PeerAssessment1/PA1_template.md

 mean for that interval, as computed in the previous section.
 Note that I have decided, for the sake of efficiency and clarity, to ignore the "new dataset" requirement in condition 3 of "Imputing missing values".
-The "new dataset" effectively lives as a single column in the original data.
+The "new dataset" effectively exists as a new (single) column in the original dataframe.

 ```r